 VII.
-Community Project Preparation, Consultation, and Land Acquisition Planning

-Since the infrastructure investments undertaken in JSIF financed community based projects are for the most part located within the beneficiary communities, any land acquisition impacts caused by such investments would therefore primarily affect people who are at the same time project beneficiaries.
+Community Project Preparation, Consultation, and Land Acquisition Planning acquisition impacts caused by such investments would therefore primarily affect people who are at the same time project beneficiaries.
 During the community based participatory project preparation process, consideration of technical options must involve a concurrent assessment of potential associated land acquisition impacts as described in the table below.
 This will facilitate an early and ongoing identification of feasible technical design alternatives to minimize such impacts, and will also enable consultation with persons affected by land acquisition to obtain their consent regarding mitigation measures.
-The same process should apply to disaster risk reduction projects financed under the Disaster Vulnerability Reduction Project.